t288matt/vatpac-stats/ENRICHMENT_IMPROVEMENTS.md

 - Add more precise timeout controls for expensive operations
 - Use materialized views for frequently accessed data

-### 4. Processing Order Improvements

-Prioritize processing based on:
-1. Flights with known high ATC coverage
-2. Recent flights (more likely to be viewed)
-3. Flights with specific equipment types or in specific regions

 ## Benefits

 1. **Reduced Database Load**: Fewer retries and more efficient processing